Thanks for coming to hear us in concert, May 4th, in Vancouver, and May 5th, in Portland.

 In 2018, the OMO was one of only three American ensembles accepted to play at the BDZ Eurofestival in Bruchsal, Germany.
 The festival, held every four years, was established in 1963 to support the plucked-string music tradition.
 Hundreds of musicians from around the world performed at the festival.

-concert review by Auftakt!, the festival magazine, praised the Oregon Mandolin Orchestra's technique, saying "fulminating, swelling tremolos" gave pieces "a noticeable dramatic effect."
+A concert review by Auftakt!, the festival magazine, praised the Oregon Mandolin Orchestra's technique, saying "fulminating, swelling tremolos" gave pieces "a noticeable dramatic effect."
 The review went on to say the performance "gave the listeners visions of a majestic landscape and captivated them entirely."

 CONTACT INFORMATION